Apt Pupil: Plot summary

-In 1974, Los Angeles teenager Todd Bowden arrives at the doorstep of elderly German immigrant Arthur Denker, accusing him of being a wanted Nazi war criminal named Kurt Dussander.
-The old man initially denies the allegation, but eventually acknowledges his true identity.
-Rather than turning Dussander over to the proper authorities, Todd asks to hear highly detailed stories about his crimes, having recently become interested in the Holocaust.
-However, Todd still threatens Dussander with exposure should he refuse his demands.
-Over the next several months, Todd visits Dussander daily under the pretext of reading to him, all the while badgering him into revealing more details of his atrocities.
-Todd soon gives Dussander a replica SS Oberleutnants uniform, forcing him to wear it and march on command.
+In 1974, teenager Todd Bowden arrives at the doorstep of elderly German immigrant Arthur Denker, accusing him of being wanted Nazi war criminal Kurt Dussander.
+The old man reluctantly acknowledges his true identity.
+Todd asks to hear detailed stories about his crimes, having recently become interested in the Holocaust.
+If Dussander refuses his demands, Todd will turn him over to the authorities.
+Over the next months, Todd visits Dussander daily under the pretext of reading to him, all the while badgering him into revealing more details of his atrocities.
+Todd soon forces Dussander to wear a replica SS Oberleutnants uniform and march on command.

-As his relationship with Dussander continues, Todd also begins to have nightmares and sees his grades slip.
+Over time, Todd also begins to have nightmares and sees his grades slip.
 After being confronted by his father about his grades, he forges his report cards before giving them to his parents.
 Eventually, Todd finds himself in danger of failing several courses.
 Ed French, Todd's guidance counselor, requests an appointment with the Bowdens.
 Todd and Dussander concoct a ruse, having Dussander go to French's appointment while posing as Todd's grandfather, Victor.
-Dussander falsely claims that Todd's grades are the result of problems at home, and promises to make sure his grades improve; French believes Dussander's story, but notices that Todd's "grandfather" does not mention him by name.
+Dussander falsely claims that Todd's grades are the result of problems at home, and promises to make sure his grades improve; French notices Todd's "grandfather" does not mention him by name.

 Knowing that Todd has been doctoring his report cards and knowingly socialized with a war criminal, Dussander blackmails him into spending his visits studying.
-With great effort, Todd is able to sufficiently improve his schoolwork.
-Since he no longer has any use for Dussander, Todd resolves to kill him and make it look like an accident.
+Todd eventually manages to improve his schoolwork.
+Having no longer any use for Dussander, Todd resolves to kill him and make it look like an accident.
 Todd had earlier claimed to have given a letter about Dussander to a friend; if anything should happen to Todd, the letter will be sent to the authorities.
 However, before Todd can kill Dussander, the old man realizes Todd's intentions and claims to have written about Todd's involvement with him, and put his statement into a safe deposit box that will be found upon his death.
-However, it is revealed that Dussander, like Todd, is also bluffing.
+Both Dussander and Todd are bluffing.